onflow/flow/flips/20201310-storage-fees.md

 * Binary size / build time / test times should not noticeably increase.
 * Most of the changes are spread out over cadence, flow-core-contracts and flow-go they can be covered by unit test separately.

-### Tutorials and Examples

-There are no protobuf API changes.

-There are Cadence API changes that can be covered with the following transactions examples:

-1. Get storage used and capacity of an account.

-    ```cadence
-        let account: AuthAccount
-        log(account.storageUsed)
-        log(account.storageCapacity)

-        let publicAccount: PublicAccount
-        log(publicAccount.storageUsed)
-        log(publicAccount.storageCapacity)
-    ```

-1. Tx: purchase more storage for an account.

-    ```cadence
-    import StorageFees from 0xSTORAGEFEES

-    transaction(forAddress: Address, flowAmount: UFix64) {
-        // The Vault resource that holds the tokens that will be used to pay for storage
-        let paymentVault: @FungibleToken.Vault

-        prepare(account: AuthAccount) {
-            // Get a reference to the signer's stored vault
-            let vaultRef = account.borrow<&FlowToken.Vault>(from: /storage/flowTokenVault)
-                ?? panic("Could not borrow reference to the owner's Vault!")

-            // Withdraw tokens from the signer's stored vault
-            self.paymentVault <- vaultRef.withdraw(amount: flowAmount)
-        }

-        execute {
-            let storageReservationReceiver = StorageFees.getStorageReservationReceiver(forAddress)
-            storageReservationReceiver.deposit(from: <-paymentVault)
-        }
-    }

-    ```

-1. Tx: refund storage of an account.

-    ```cadence
-    import StorageFees from 0xSTORAGEFEES

-    transaction(flowAmount: UFix64) {

-        prepare(account: AuthAccount) {
-            // Get a reference to the signer's stored storageReservation
-            let storageCapacityRef = account.borrow<&StorageFees.StorageReservation>(from: StorageFees.storageReservationPath)
-                ?? panic("Could not borrow reference to the owner's StorageReservation!")

-            // Refund tokens from the signer's stored storageReservation
-            let refunded <- storageCapacityRef.withdraw(amount: flowAmount)

-            // Get a reference to the signer's Receiver
-            self.receiverRef = account.getCapability(/public/flowTokenReceiver)!.borrow<&{FungibleToken.Receiver}>()
-                ?? panic("Could not borrow receiver reference to the recipient's Vault")

-            // Deposit the refunded tokens
-            self.receiverRef.deposit(from: <- refunded)
-        }

-    }
-    ```

 ### Documentation changes

 The documentation changes should cover the following topics: